Textbook and Resources

 Gradescope

-We'll use Gradescope for all homeworks and APPs.
+We'll use Gradescope for all homeworks and the project.
 You should be automatically signed up, but make sure you're all set before the first deadline!
 Any questions about gradescope, post on Piazza and let us know how we can help.

 Piazza